nypl-spacetime/building-inspector/README.md

 ##### Google URIs

+**IMPORTANT:** Make sure under "APIs" that you have the "Contacts API" and "Google+ API" enabled for this application.

 In the `APIs & auth > Credentials` section of the [Google Developers Console](https://console.developers.google.com/) you need to create a **Client ID for OAuth** and set these values (replace `{APPLICATION_URL}` with the proper URL of the application):

 - `Redirect URIs`: `http://{APPLICATION_URL}/users/auth/google_oauth2/callback`